-- 1. Demonstrate appropriate behavior and respect during the use of the human cadaver.
-(7D4, 7D5) - 2.
-Explain anatomical relationships using appropriate terminology during class, laboratory, and on exams. - 3.
-Identify epithelial, connective, muscle, and nervous tissues. - 4.
-Identify skeletal system characteristics, landmarks, and locations.
-(7D19v) - 5.
-Identify muscles of the upper and lower extremities, including origin, insertion, innervation, and blood supply. - 6.
-Identify the major vascular systems supplying the upper and lower extremities. - 7.
-Diagram and identify the brachial plexus and its terminal branches. - 8.
-Discuss the relationship of the terminal branches of the brachial plexus with muscle innervation and functional movement.
-(7D19g) - 9.
-Identify and explain the components of the typical spinal nerve, spinal cord structure and its coverings. - 10.
-Identify joint morphology, classification and supportive structures including ligament, tendon, capsule, cartilage, and bursa.
+- 1. Demonstrate appropriate behavior and respect, during the use of the human cadaver, through compliance with all laboratory policies as set forth in the course syllabus.
+(CC-5.11) - 2.
+Explain anatomical relationships using a terminology during class, laboratory and on exams. - 3.
+Identify and explain the significance of the skeletal system including bone nomenclature, location, characteristic features, and relationships to each other. - 4.
+Identify the muscles of the lower extremities, posterior abdominal wall, neck, facial muscles, muscles of mastication, palate and pharyngeal muscles. - a) Define muscle origin, insertions, nerve supply, and their individual and group function for all of the above. - 5.
+Identify the components of the typical spinal nerve, spinal cord structure, and its coverings. - 6.
+Diagram and identify the lumbosacral plexus and its terminal branches. - 7.
+Discuss the relationship of the terminal branches of the lumbosacral plexus with muscle innervation and functional movement. - 8.
+Identify joint morphology, classification and supportive structures including ligament, tendon, capsule, cartilage, and bursa. - 9.
+Identify and explain selected body organ systems structures, location, relationships, and function. - 10.
+Identify the cardiovascular and respiratory components and their coverings including structure, location, function, and anatomical relationships.